jeremija/wl-gammarelay/README.md

 This utility was developed from `gammastep`, a fork of `redshift` as well as examples from `wlroots`.

-It allows users to use keybindings to dynamically change the color temperature and brightness.
+It allows using keybindings to dynamically change the color temperature and software brightness.

-This used to be possible using redshift, when using the `-P -O <temp>` flags, but since wayland requires the client to keep running, I developed this tool that spins up a daemon and can be controlled via unix domain socket.
+This used to be possible using redshift using the `-P -O <temp>` flags, but since wayland requires the client to keep running, I developed this tool that spins up a daemon and can be controlled via unix domain socket.

-The first invocation to `wl-gammarelay` will spin up a daemon and set the desired temperature.
-This can be disabled using the `--no-daemon` flag.
+The first invocation to `wl-gammarelay` will spin up a daemon.
+This can be disabled using the `--no-daemon/-D` flag, but if the daemon isn't already running in the background the requests will fail.
+After the daemon starts up, the temperature and brightess will be set to the desired levels.

+The daemon will also write the last color temperature and brightness to a history file which can then be tailed to display the value(s) in `waybar` or `i3status-rust`.

-All other invocations will send requests via unix domain socket.
+All other invocations act as clients only send requests via unix domain socket.
+The path of the socket can be controlled using the `--sock/-s` flag.

 Below are some examples on how this utility can be used to change the color temperature via keybindings in `swaywm`: